toronski/nba-fandata-analyzer/README.md

 ### Disclaimer

-Project is currently in the making.
+Project is currently in alpha stage.

 What I currently work on?
-> integrating branches (layout and API functions) to achieve basic alpha functionality
+> Different timeframes for games played.

 ## Features

-* **Database Integration**: Utilizes MySQL to store and retrieve player statistics.
 * **NBA API Connection**: Fetches player statistics from the NBA API.
 * **Squad Management**: Easy addition and removal of players from user squads.
 * **Statistics Analysis**: Implements [Sorare scoring system](https://nbaguide.sorare.com/how-to-play/the-basics/scoring-system) points calculation using Plotly for data visualization.